input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 * The AEAD additional authenticated data MUST be the deterministic CBOR encoding of the array<br>
   `[peer-pubkey, seq, ver, in_reply_to]`,<br> where `peer-pubkey, seq, ver` are from the envelope and `in_reply_to` is from the outer payload.<br><br>
-  This binds the ciphertext to the specific envelope instance and reply correlation without exposing proof contents.
+  Rationale: Binding to the envelope identity and correlation ID prevents transplanting the ciphertext to a different message.
+Root, count, and cid are protected inside the ciphertext (prf-plaintext) and validated post-decryption.

 **Encrypted plaintext fields (see `prf-plaintext` CDDL):**